Serving the Northern Communities of Taos County – Drug Free

 Webinar 3: Strengthening Coordination Across the Social Safety Net for Patients with Addiction

 A short film public service announcement by Dominic Tierno and Christine Wood about fentanyl’s deadly role in the U.S. illicit drug market.
+Watch Now

 The Science Behind Opioid AddictionThe Operation Prevention Virtual Field Trip explored the science of addiction to help middle and high school students understand how prescription drugs and heroin affect the brain and body.
 During this powerful forum, students got the unfiltered facts about drugs and addiction and had their questions answered by leading experts, including DEA agents and pharmacologists.